-The School of Education and Psychology offers a program of professional preparation for the California Multiple Subject Credential, approved by the California
+The School of Education and Psychology offers a program of professional preparation for the California Multiple

-Commission on Teacher Credentialing (CTC).
+Subject Credential, approved by the California Commission on Teacher Credentialing (CTC).
 This credential authorizes service in self-contained classrooms usually in an elementary school setting.
 NDNU's Multiple Subject Credential Program is post-baccalaureate and requires a full fifth year, or 33 semester units, of study.
 The concurrent program at NDNU offers candidates who have the Basic Skills and subject matter competency requirements completed by May 1 the opportunity to complete the professional course work and two student teaching experiences within a calendar year (summer session, fall semester, spring semester).
-NDNU students enrolled in its credential programs may articulate up to 15 units toward the Master of Arts in Education with concentration in Curriculum and Instruction.
-Interested candidates should contact the Program Director of the Master of Arts in Education program for more information.
+NDNU students enrolled in its credential programs may articulate up to 15 units toward the Master of Arts in Education - Curriculum and Instruction (p.
+126) or the Master of Arts in Teaching English to Speakers of Other Languages (TESOL) (p.
+127).
+Interested candidates should contact the Program Director of the Master of Arts in Education program or the Program Director of the Master of Arts in TESOL for more information.